k8s-platform-hub/hello-ghost/README.md

 Cluster State:      Synced
 ```

 Keep a note of your cluster name.
-Alternatively, you can also go to your [hasura dashboard](https://dashboard.hasura.io) and see the list of your clusters.
+Alternatively, you can also go to your [Hasura dashboard](https://dashboard.hasura.io) and see the list of your clusters.

 ### Step 3: Pushing the project to the cluster